 2.3 Senescent Cells

 It has been noted the senescent ECs have several characteristics which differ them from normal ECs.
-Firstlyand have a turnover rate of around 3 years [8]They tend to be more enlarged, express higher levels of p53 and display high SA--gal activity [14].
+Firstly, they are unable to undergo mitosis and have a turnover rate of around 3 years [8], they become enlarged after entering this state [14] and slow down surrounding ECs.
 Warboys [14] states that senescent ECs could be the main contributor and initiator of atherosclerosis, they go onto suggest that due to the size of the senescent ECs, there is a detrimental effect to the speeds of the neighbouring cells, acting as a barrier and slowing them down.
 This can hinder wound healing as it will take longer for healthy mitotic ECs to fill the gap and can lead to health problems such as thrombosis.
 As mentioned above, there’s is also an increase in the number of senescent cells over time due to the Hayflick limit, therefore I expect my model to show that as age increases, it takes longer for the wounds to heal.

-Environment:

-The type of environment that is most interesting to us is that involving low sheer stress.

-- Environment within Blood Vessel<?>

-Low Sheer Stress <?>

-Physiological environment within blood vessel

-Assuming physiological Ca2+ levels

 2.4 Atheroprone Sites

-Not all ECs within our blood vessel have the same physiology behaviours; this is due to the differing environmental factors within the vessels, discussed above.
+Not all ECs within our blood vessel have the same physiological behaviours; this is due to the differing environmental factors within the vessels, discussed above.
 This leads to parts of our blood vessels under going higher levels of injury than others.
 In fact, one of the diseases this project is aimed at further understanding, atherosclerosis, is rather specific, and can be most commonly be found at the bends or branches of arterial trees [15].
 These bends and branches are known as atherosusceptible sites, which have enhanced proinflamitory activation, increasing rate of proliferation [15].
 These atherosusceptible sites therefore have a higher rate of injury and cell turnover compared to EC at atherprotected sites [16, 17, 18].
 Analysis by Chaudhury et al showed that the ECs at Atheroprone sites express proteins that respond to lipopolysaccharides by priming for apoptosis and proliferation [15].
 They also state that wherever JNK1 is active is where apoptosis and EC turnover occur in arteries.

 I will therefore be looking at branches and bends within my model as they are the areas where there is the highest level of turbulence and concentration of JNK; leading to the greatest injury of the endothelium wall.
 Which, in turn has the greatest concentration of EC apoptosis and proliferation.

-2.5 threeendothelial cellsAuseshomogeneous19
+2.5 Methods of Modelling

+There three options for modelling the interactions between endothelial cells.
+Cellular Automata (CA) uses an orthogonal grid of homogeneous cells that interact with their neighbouring cells.
+Its advantages are that runtime is extremely quick and it can produce complex macro-scale emergent behaviour of the interacting cells [19].
+However, the disadvantages are that due to the orthogonal grid, cells are fixed in place, unable to move; this is very much a simplification of the project as ECs move around on the endothelium to fill gaps and is an important factor for wound healing.
+Another disadvantage of CA is that it can only model local interaction between neighbouring cells, therefore any change further away from the cell won’t be noticed until it cascades down the subsequent neighbouring cells over several iterations